 Kemi Ojogbede is a content marketing and data manager at Finder.
 She oversees the creation and upkeep of data stories.
-Kemi is currently completing an MSc in Data Science and has an MA in Contemporary Literature.
-She’s previously written for The Mirror and The Week.
+Kemi has an MSc in Data Science and a prior MA in Contemporary Literature.
+She has previously written for The Mirror and The Week UK.

 - Content marketing

 - Data journalism

 - Master of Science, Data Science | Birkbeck, University of London

 - Master of Arts, Contemporary literature and cultural theory | Birkbeck, University of London